Le Chêne d'Allouville-Bellefosse

-Allouville-Bellefosse, a small village in the Pays de Caux, is known for its ancient oak tree.
-This thousand-year-old tree is said to be one of the oldest oak trees in France and to date back to the reign of Charlemagne.
-Over the course of time, its trunk was hollowed out and became home to two chapels one above the other.
-Indeed, this oak tree has been a place of particular devotion.
-It has been listed a Historic Monument in 1932.
+The Vieux Chêne has made Allouville-Bellefosse, a small village in the Pays de Caux, famous.
+This thousand-year-old tree is said to be the oldest oak in France.
+It dates back to the time of Charlemagne.
+As it grew older, it hollowed out, sheltering two superimposed chapels.
+Indeed, this oak is the object of special devotion.
+It was classified as a historical monument in 1932.

 Services